-Policy CON 7.8 Wetland Regulation-Location: Rural
+Policy CON 7.6 Wetland Regulation-Location: Rural

-Wetlands in the Rural Areas also retain those functions listed above in Policy CON 7.7 Wetland Regulation-Location: Urban and, because of the existing mosaic of upland and wetland systems, provide additional functions and values related to the habitat component of wetlands.
-In conjunction with the Land Development Code update, scheduled for completion by 2010, the County will evaluate the need to require additional measures for protection of this habitat component.
+Wetlands in the Rural Areas also retain those functions listed above in Policy CON 7.5 Wetland Regulation-Location: Urban and, because of the existing mosaic of upland and wetland systems, provide additional functions and values related to the habitat component of wetlands.
+In conjunction with the Land Development Code update, the County will evaluate the need to require additional measures for protection of this habitat component.
 These additional measures of habitat protection will include a concentrated effort to sustain large tracts of intact wetland systems through acquisition, conservation easement, and the encouragement of comprehensive mitigation tracts.

-Policy CON 7.9 Wetland Regulation-Mitigation
+Policy CON 7.7 Wetland Regulation-Mitigation

 Seminole County will regulate wetlands within the urban and rural areas in order to protect and sustain their functions and values.
-In conjunction with the Land Development Code update, scheduled for completion by 2010, the County will evaluate the need to provide additional criteria which will allow for mitigation of impacts to wetlands caused by the development actions.
+In conjunction with the Land Development Code update, the County will evaluate the need to provide additional criteria which will allow for mitigation of impacts to wetlands caused by the development actions.
 The following framework will be used to create this wetland mitigation process:

-- A The County shall accept mitigation required by the St. Johns River Water Management District (District) for impacts that occur within the urban area as defined by Objective CON 7 Comprehensive Protection of Wetlands. - B For impacts to wetlands in the urban area, the County shall accept ratios that encourage mitigation projects to be conducted within the Wekiva River Protection Area, the East Rural Area, and the basins designated by the St. Johns River Water Management District as Special or Nested.
-As an incentive to mitigate in these areas, Seminole County may accept ratios within the lower-range of those accepted by the District. - C For impacts to wetlands in the Rural Area, the County shall create criteria that will rely upon mitigation that will be to the maximum extent possible to act as disincentive for impacting the high quality areas contained within the Rural Area.
-These ratios may be within the upper-range of the ratios accepted by the District. - D As additional protection, development activity (including the placing or depositing of fill within wetlands and the one hundred (100) year floodplain identified by FEMA), within the Wekiva River Protection Area shall be prohibited except in cases of overriding public interest.
+- A The County shall accept mitigation required by the St. Johns River Water Management District (District) for impacts that occur within the urban area as defined by Objective CON 7 Comprehensive Protection of Wetlands. - B For impacts to wetlands in the Rural Area, the County shall create criteria that will rely upon mitigation that will be to the maximum extent possible to act as disincentive for impacting the high quality areas contained within the Rural Area.
+These ratios may be within the upper-range of the ratios accepted by the District. - C As additional protection, development activity (including the placing or depositing of fill within wetlands and the one hundred (100) year floodplain identified by FEMA), within the Wekiva River Protection Area shall be prohibited except in cases of overriding public interest.
 Where wetland values are degraded due to overriding public interest, mitigation efforts shall occur.
-Floodplain impacts will require compensating storage. - E Mitigation projects must take into consideration the type, quality, location, and size of the wetlands being impacted.

-- F Seminole County shall pursue agreements with the District that allow the brokerage of mitigation projects for impacts to Nested and Special Basins as fee simple dedications to the Seminole County Natural Lands Program. - G Creation, Enhancement, and Restoration projects proposed as mitigation shall be evaluated based on the type, quality, size, and location of the wetlands being impacted, and shall not be encouraged in lieu of Preservation and Upland Conservation and the establishment of a County-run comprehensive wetland mitigation program funded in part through the payment of fees in lieu of performing mitigation activities.
+Floodplain impacts will require compensating storage. - D Seminole County shall pursue agreements with the District that allow the brokerage of mitigation projects for impacts to Nested and Special Basins as fee simple dedications to the Seminole County Natural Lands Program. - E Creation, Enhancement, and Restoration projects proposed as mitigation shall be evaluated based on the type, quality, size, and location of the wetlands being impacted, and shall not be encouraged in lieu of Preservation and Upland Conservation.

-Policy CON 7.10 Wetland Regulation-Intergovernmental Coordination
+Policy CON 7.8 Wetland Regulation-Intergovernmental Coordination